mswieboda/cray/README.md

   `Vector2` => `LibRay::Vector2`
   `FLAG_WINDOW_RESIZABLE` => `LibRay::FLAG_WINDOW_RESIZABLE`
 * PascalCase is changed into snake_case (so for example `InitWindow` is `init_window`).
-* Functions returning booleans end with question mark and the `Is` prefixes are stripped.
+* Functions returning booleans end with a question mark and the `Is` prefixes are stripped.
   For example, `IsWindowMinimized` is `window_minimized?`
 * Any other name inconsistency is a bug.